zurawiki/gptcommit/README.md

 ## Usage

 To use `gptcommit`, simply run `git commit` as you normally would.
-The hook will automatically generate a commit message for you using GPT-3.
+The hook will automatically generate a commit message for you using a large language model like GPT.
 If you're not satisfied with the generated message, you can always edit it before committing.

 Note: By default, `gptcommit` uses the GPT-3 model.
 Please ensure you have sufficient credits in your OpenAI account to use it.